MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Calendar/Update-MgGroupEvent.md

   - `[Owner <IMicrosoftGraphEmailAddress>]`: emailAddress
   - `[SingleValueExtendedProperties <IMicrosoftGraphSingleValueLegacyExtendedProperty[]>]`: The collection of single-value extended properties defined for the calendar.
 Read-only.
 Nullable.

-END `<IMicrosoftGraphDateTimeZone>`: dateTimeTimeZone
+`END <IMicrosoftGraphDateTimeZone>`: dateTimeTimeZone
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[DateTime <String>]`: A single point of time in a combined date and time representation ({date}T{time}; for example, 2017-08-29T04:00:00.0000000).
   - `[TimeZone <String>]`: Represents a time zone, for example, 'Pacific Standard Time'.
 See below for more possible values.

-EXTENSIONS <IMicrosoftGraphExtension\[]>: The collection of open extensions defined for the event.
+`EXTENSIONS <IMicrosoftGraphExtension[]>`: The collection of open extensions defined for the event.
 Nullable.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.

-INPUTOBJECT `<ICalendarIdentity>`: Identity Parameter
+`INPUTOBJECT <ICalendarIdentity>`: Identity Parameter
   - `[AttachmentId <String>]`: The unique identifier of attachment
   - `[CalendarGroupId <String>]`: The unique identifier of calendarGroup
   - `[CalendarId <String>]`: The unique identifier of calendar
   - `[CalendarPermissionId <String>]`: The unique identifier of calendarPermission
   - `[EventId <String>]`: The unique identifier of event
   - `[EventId1 <String>]`: The unique identifier of event
-  - `[EventId2 <String>]`: The unique identifier of event
   - `[ExtensionId <String>]`: The unique identifier of extension
   - `[GroupId <String>]`: The unique identifier of group
-  - `[MultiValueLegacyExtendedPropertyId <String>]`: The unique identifier of multiValueLegacyExtendedProperty
   - `[PlaceId <String>]`: The unique identifier of place
-  - `[SingleValueLegacyExtendedPropertyId <String>]`: The unique identifier of singleValueLegacyExtendedProperty
   - `[UserId <String>]`: The unique identifier of user

-INSTANCES <IMicrosoftGraphEvent1\[]>: The occurrences of a recurring series, if the event is a series master.
+`INSTANCES <IMicrosoftGraphEvent[]>`: The occurrences of a recurring series, if the event is a series master.
 This property includes occurrences that are part of the recurrence pattern, and exceptions that have been modified, but does not include occurrences that have been cancelled from the series.
 Navigation property.
 Read-only.
 Nullable.
   - `[Categories <String[]>]`: The categories associated with the item
   - `[ChangeKey <String>]`: Identifies the version of the item.
 Every time the item is changed, changeKey changes as well.
 This allows Exchange to apply changes to the correct version of the object.
 Read-only.
   - `[CreatedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z